 When VS was founded in 2010, it was just a handful of employees working out of a tiny office suite in Denver.
-Today, the firm has approximately 100 full-time employees, including more than 40 attorneys, working out of offices in Denver, Boston, Los Angeles, New York, Austin, and Jacksonville.
+Today, the firm has more than 85 employees, including about three dozen attorneys, working out of offices in Denver, Boston, Los Angeles, New York, New Jersey, Ann Arbor, Austin, and Jacksonville.
 We also maintain strategic relationships with a number of leading firms around the U.S. and across the globe that specialize in areas of the law that are critical to cannabis clients.

 VS offers a full suite of services — legal, corporate, regulatory, policy and research — for all types of plant-touching marijuana and hemp businesses (cultivators, retailers, extractors, product manufacturers, distributors, and testing labs), ancillary businesses, investors, trade associations, and governmental bodies.
 We also offer services to those interested in participating in the area of psychedelics, entheogens and other emerging therapies.

 VS is a trusted source of information and analysis, and the firm and its team members appear frequently in the media.
-We have been featured or quoted in dozens of major news organizations, including USA Today, the New York Times, the Washington Post, the Los Angeles Times, the Denver Post, the Boston Globe, the Associated Press, Rolling Stone, Forbes, CNN, MSNBC, Fox News Channel, Fox Business Channel, the BBC and the CBC.
+We have been featured or quoted by dozens of major news organizations, including USA Today, the Associated Press, the New York Times, the Washington Post, the Los Angeles Times, the Denver Post, the Boston Globe, Rolling Stone, Bloomberg Law, Forbes, Politico, Law.com, Law360, CNN, MSNBC, Fox News Channel, Fox Business Channel, the BBC and the CBC.

 Our business clients are trailblazers, and they are building a new and vibrant industry from the ground up.
 They have made a conscious decision to assume a certain level of risk in order to change the course of history.
-As trailblazers ourselves, we take pride in being with them every step along the way, helping them navigate and overcome unique legal and regulatory challenges.
-We understand every aspect of the marijuana industry — even aspects that are not yet fully developed.
-Whether you are a veteran of the industry or just looking to enter the industry or invest in it, we can assist and guide you.
+As trailblazers ourselves, we take pride in being with them every step along the way, helping them navigate and overcome unique legal, regulatory, and business challenges.
+We understand every aspect of the cannabis industry — even aspects that are not yet fully developed.
+Whether you are a veteran of the industry or just looking to enter it, we can assist and guide you.

-While there are other firms that can provide legal representation to marijuana industry clients, no firm can compete with VS when it comes to shaping the marijuana laws themselves.
+While other firms provide legal representation to marijuana industry clients, no firm can compete with VS when it comes to shaping cannabis and hemp laws themselves.
 Our attorneys literally wrote Amendment 64, which established the legal marijuana market in Colorado, and served on the governor’s task force to implement the law.
 We have been hired by local governments to help draft marijuana ordinances, and we have worked with state and national officials to help develop medical and adult-use cannabis laws.
 On the regulatory side, our attorneys have helped governments shape regulations at the local, state, and national levels.
 Through these experiences and others, VS has developed a strong reputation for responsible and pragmatic policy work.
 As a result, our voices are respected and our opinions are sought, not just across the U.S., but also abroad.

 VS has roots in the drug policy reform movement, and that activist spirit and commitment to advancing the common good have been central to our culture and identity for over a decade.
 We remain deeply involved in advocacy and pro bono work that reflects our core values of compassion, justice, diversity, liberty, and social responsibility.
-In addition to addressing the immediate needs of our clients, we encourage them to see the bigger picture.
+In addition to addressing the needs of our clients, we encourage them to see the bigger picture.
 This is where all of our areas of expertise come together.
-Our attorneys have generally cut their teeth on the advocacy side of the marijuana movement and maintain that mindset.
 Having fought for years to end marijuana prohibition, we see the regulated cultivation and sale of marijuana as the means of finally putting that failed system to rest.
 We know, however, that the expansion of the industry is dependent upon it growing responsibly.
 We are not looking to build an industry focused solely on profits; we want to work with individuals interested in building an industry of which we can all be proud.
 View our inaugural Impact Report, where we reflect on our work in 2021, celebrate our commitment to community, and look forward to a future of positive, meaningful, and measurable impact.